allenmonkey970/Tax-Calculator/README.md

 ## Disclaimer

-This tax calculator is intended for informational purposes only and does not constitute financial or legal advice.
+This tax calculator is intended as a project for a math class and does not constitute financial or legal advice.
 The accuracy of the tax calculations is not guaranteed, and users are encouraged to consult a professional tax advisor for personalized advice.
 The creator of this repository does not take any responsibility for the use of this tool or any consequences arising from its use.

 ## Contributing